Non-stock corporation

-A non-stock corporation is a corporation that does not have owners represented by shares of stock.
-That type of corporation is called a stock corporation.
-Instead, a non-stock corporation typically has members who are the functional equivalent of stockholders in a stock corporation (they have the right to vote, etc.) Non-stock corporations may also choose to have no members.
+A non-stock corporation (or nonstock corporation) is a corporation that does not have owners represented by shares of stock, in contrast to a joint-stock company.
+A non-stock corporation typically has members who are the functional equivalent of shareholders in a stock corporation.
+The members may have the right to vote (and other rights) based on the bylaws of the corporation.
+Non-stock corporations may also choose to have no members.

 The vast majority of not-for-profit corporations are non-stock corporations.
 (Some states, such as Kansas, allow nonprofits to issue stock.

-For example, the Cato Institute is set up this way.)
-While rare, it is also possible for a for-profit corporation to be a non-stock corporation.
+In many jurisdictions, a nonstock corporation can elect to become a stock corporation if certain conditions are met.